PanosGreg/Invoke-AzCommand/readme.md

 $zip = 'C:\Temp\Invoke-AzCommand.zip'                 # <-- this is just an example path, place it wherever you want
 [System.Net.WebClient]::new().DownloadFile($url,$file)
 Expand-Archive -Path $zip -DestinationPath C:\Temp    # <-- again this path is just an example

+# finally load the module into your session
+Import-Module C:\Temp\Invoke-AzCommand                            # <-- you can import using just the folder name Import-Module C:\Temp\Invoke-AzCommand\Invoke-AzCommand.psd1      # <-- OR you can import it using the .psd1 file
 ```
 **This module requires PowerShell v7+ to work.**
 So if you don't have it, you'll need to _[install it.](https://learn.microsoft.com/en-us/powershell/scripting/install/installing-powershell-on-windows)_